Skip to content

 Public Overrides Function ToString() As String

-' We return the identity property
+' we return the identity property

-Return identity
+Return identite

 End Function